 4. Brain areas.
 A hundred million or so nerves of various sizes

-Brain areas then form four lobes about 50mm wide separated by deep fissures (Figure 6.14).
-The occipital lobe handles visual data, the parietal lobe handles body image and space relations, the temporal lobe handles sound and memory associations and the frontal lobe handles plans and intentions.
+Brain areas then form four lobes about 50mm wide separated by deep fissures (Figure 6.15).
+The occipital lobe handles visual data, the parietal lobe handles body image and space relations, the temporal lobe handles sound and memory and the frontal lobe handles plans and intentions.
 It can stop other parts doing socially improper acts, so a person with frontal lobe damage may know how to behave socially but can’t stop inappropriate acts like touching.
-These lobes form the hemispheres that together are the cortical brain.
+Four lobes together form a hemisphere that with the other hemisphere is the cortical brain.

-The visual hierarchy starts when the eye detects a photon, which data is then subject to layer upon layer of processing to detect relevant features.
-For example, cells in layer IV are found to fire for different line angles (Figure 6.15) and others respond to other features.
+The visual hierarchy starts when the eye detects photons This data is then subject to layer upon layer of processing to detect relevant features.
+For example, some cells in layer IV fire for different line angles (Figure 6.16) and others for other features.

-Scientists estimate that each eye inputs about 8.75 Megabits a second and the brain in total receives over 20 Mbps, so as James said in 1892, our first impression was probably information overload:
+Scientists estimate that each eye inputs about 8.75 Megabits a second and the brain in total receives over 20 Mbps.
+As James said in 1892, our first impression was probably information overload:

 “The baby, assailed by eyes, ears, nose, skin, and entrails at once, feels it all as one great blooming, buzzing confusion”

-Computers handle information overload by compressing a video to a smaller information set that keeps the key features but is easier to handle.
-Visual processing does the same by reducing sense data to features that represent reality as less information, like borders, shapes or objects.
-When a baby’s brain can transform data from millions of optic nerves into a smaller set of objects, it can relate to the world better.
-Reducing sensory data to what is relevant is the brain helping us to survive.
+Computers handle information overload by compression, that reduces the information in a video but keeps the key features.
+Brain processing does the same by reducing sense data to features that represent reality as less information, like borders, shapes or objects.
+When a baby’s brain can transform data from millions of optic nerves into an object like a cup, it can relate to the world better.
+The brain helps us survive by reducing sense data to key features.